elifyagmurduran/elifyagmurduran/README.md

 ## My Experience 🎃

-I did my first and only internship with the wonderful data analysis team of Experian.
+I did my first and only internship with the wonderful data analysis team of Experian and now I have a job there.